 21. Speckled Mousebird

-The speckled mousebird is a large species of mousebird that is found throughout much of Central, Eastern, and Southern Africa.
-These birds are quite common and can be seen in many different habitats, from open woodlands to savannas.
+The speckled mousebird is a large species throughout Central, Eastern, and Southern Africa.
+These birds are common and can be seen in many habitats, from open woodlands to savannas.

-They are small, with a length of just about 9 inches, but they are capable of flying long distances.
-The speckled mousebird has a distinctive plumage, with its head and back being a light grey, and its wings and tail being a darker grey.
+They are small, just about 9 inches long, but they can fly long distances.
+The speckled mousebird has a distinctive plumage, with its head and back light grey and its wings and tail darker grey.

 Its chest and belly are bright white, and its wings have a black line on the underside.
 It also has a black line around its eyes and a red patch on its throat.
-The speckled mousebird is an omnivore, feeding on a variety of fruits, seeds, insects, and even small vertebrates.
+The speckled mousebird is an omnivore, feeding on various fruits, seeds, insects, and even small vertebrates.

-They are usually seen in small flocks, and they are quite social, often perching together and preening each other.
+They are usually seen in small flocks and are pretty social, often perching together and preening on each other.
 They have a distinctive call and can be heard from a distance.

-All in all, the speckled mousebird is a fascinating species and is a very common sight throughout Central, Eastern, and Southern Africa.
+Overall, the speckled mousebird is a fascinating species and ubiquitous sight throughout Central, Eastern, and Southern Africa.

 Kingdom | Animalia |